Top

 Several matters will be evaluated by the court in determining whether an existing parenting plan can be modified.
 These include but are not limited to:

-- Material and substantial changes in circumstances related to income requires a reduction or increase in child support.
+• Material & substantial changes in circumstances related to income require a reduction or increase in child support.

-- One parent plans to move away, and the parenting plan regarding custody and visitation must be changed.
+• One parent plans to move away, & the parenting plan regarding custody & visitation must be changed.

-- You have concerns that the other parent will move away with the child and need to modify the order to add a geographic restriction to the order.
+• You have concerns that the other parent will move away with the child & need to modify the order to add a geographic restriction to the order.

-- The child is 12 years old or older and wants to live with the other parent.
+• The child is 12 years old or older & wants to live with the other parent.
 The judge makes this determination by interviewing the child and may or may not approve the change.

 Common Reasons for Parenting Plan Modifications

-Parenting plans aren’t set in stone.
-Life circumstances change, and sometimes those changes make it necessary to update a custody agreement.
+Parenting plans aren't set in stone.
+Life circumstances change, & sometimes those changes make it necessary to update a custody agreement with the help of a divorce modification attorney in Dallas.
 Some of the most common reasons parents seek modifications include:

-- Relocation – One parent needs to move for work, family, or personal reasons, which affects the current custody and visitation schedule.
+• Relocation – One parent needs to move for work, family, or personal reasons, which affects the current custody & visitation schedule.

 The Legal Process for Modifying a Parenting Plan in Texas